Health campaign: Health education

 Many diseases and medical problems have a "health education campaign" or "awareness campaign" associated with them.
 The goal of such a campaign is to make people conscious of the impact of diseases and to provide them information about the disease if they want to learn more about it.

 Eradication of infectious diseases

 Various health campaigns have taken the goal of eradicating infectious diseases.
 In such campaigns the organizers recruit the public to participate in the campaign by talking about it with others and encouraging others to participate.

 Behavior modification campaign

-An organization may organize a campaign which asks for participants to change their behavior in some way.
+An organization may create a campaign which asks for participants to change their behavior in some way.
 Examples of such projects are smoking cessation campaigns which ask people to quit smoking, HIV prevention campaigns which ask people to do things such as use condoms to reduce HIV infection risk, or exercise campaigns which encourage people to engage in physical activity for health.